About Sex Uninterrupted

 Eventually the repressed sexual goddess inside of me had enough and I could not ignore her any longer.

 When I became single, I discovered I was in charge of my sexuality and desires.
 I slowly became more true to myself and honest about what I wanted to experience.
 Now I had the opportunity to build my sexual confidence again.
 I sought out information about open non non-monogamous relationship.
-I experimented with women, I experimented with kink…and I learned it was ok.
+I experimented with my sexuality, I experimented with kink…and I learned it was ok.
 I was honest with myself - about what I wanted to experience.
 I became aware of my boundaries and made certain I communicated them with other people I experimented with.
 I was playing safe and I felt it really wasn’t anyone else’s business about what my sexual side did but me.
 Before, I use to feel ashamed of my sexuality, but over time I learned that you just need to put it out there – who you are.
 Once you release who you are, accept who you are, that shame you felt before loses its strength and its power.

 During my sexual revolution, I met someone.
 He was the first man I met whose sexuality aligned with mine and I welcomed it!
 It was refreshing to have a sexual partner who was as kinky and open as me.
 We remained friends (who fucked!) for a long time before discovering we had to be together.
 What I have experienced with him validated to me the fact that I was not “weird” or “fucked up”.
 I just wanted more from sex.
 I wanted to express and embrace the wild woman inside of me.
 Together we embarked on our sexual journey and have experienced so much together.